 Dreaming About Italian Red Clam Sauce

 I really do dream about the deliciousness of good clams.
-They are so versatile and can really impress your guests.
+There are so many ways to make them.
+Here’s a great recipe if you prefer Linguine With White Clam Sauce.
+Clams are so versatile and can really impress your guests.

 Think about it, how many times have people made good clams for you?
 Not many, right?